neurobagel/documentation/docs/config.md

 !!! warning "Do not use `localhost`/`127.0.0.1` in `local_nb_nodes.json`"

-    Even if the local node API(s) you are federating over are running on the same host machine as your federation API you cannot use `localhost` here and instead have to provide a network-accessible URL or IP address.
+    Even if the local node API(s) you are federating over are running on the same host machine as your federation API, you cannot use `localhost` for the `ApiURL` and instead have to provide a network-accessible URL or IP address.
     For an example, see the configuration for the node called `"My Institute"` above.